-The group of muscles in the pelvic floor helps to support our organs and allow us to properly perform bladder and bowel functions.
+The group of muscles in the pelvic floor help to support our organs and allow us to properly perform bladder and bowel functions.
 The pelvic floor can be affected by aging, childbirth, posture, or injury.
 This dysfunction can result in urinary or fecal incontinence, pelvic pain, or pain with intercourse.

-Can you benefit from Women’s Health Rehabilitation?
+Can you benefit from Women’s Pelvic Health Rehabilitation Program?

 - Do you usually get a strong urge to urinate?